miguno/ksql-udf-examples/README.md

 # Examples

-To write UDFs/UDAFs ([details](https://docs.confluent.io/current/ksql/docs/developer-guide/udf.html)), you can use the following examples as a starting point:
+To write UDFs/UDAFs ([details](https://docs.confluent.io/current/ksql/docs/developer-guide/udf.html)), you can use the following examples as a starting point.
+Simply [fork](https://github.com/miguno/ksql-udf-examples/fork) this repository and add or modify the examples as you see fit.
+Of course, you can also contribute examples to this repository by sending a [pull request](https://github.com/miguno/ksql-udf-examples/pulls).

 | Example                                  | Type      | Description                                           |
 | ---------------------------------------- | --------- | ----------------------------------------------------- |